Herald Island (Arctic): History

 No wintering has been recorded on Herald Island, but four crewmen of the ill-fated exploration ship Karluk, flagship of the Canadian Arctic Expedition, reached Herald Island in January 1914 after their ship sank crushed by ice.
 These four men, Sandy Anderson, Charles Barker, John Brady and Edmund L. Golightly, died there without leaving any record.
 Their skeletons were found in 1924 by Captain Louis Lane's expedition on the MS Herman.
-The cause of their death still remains a mystery because there was enough food and ammunition in the place where their remains were found.
+The cause of their death remains a mystery because there was enough food and ammunition in the place where their remains were found.